 When I look back these are the very broad stroke steps I took and steps I use in my work with clients.

-The steps also apply to those who do know what they want, but are stuck on how to actually do it.
+The steps apply to finding what you want to do, but also how to actually do it.
 Once we know what we want to do, there are many, many different ways to do it.
 Even if you're doing a desk job.
 For example, doing the same job you can work for big firms, small firms, firms with different company cultures and environments, doing work involving more or less travel, level of client contact, or more or less intense work hours.
 Or you could free-lance and do it all on your own terms.